CALIFORNIA HOME EQUITY LOAN RATES TODAY

 Tax Deductibility of Home Equity Loan Interest

-Here’s a tip: The interest on your home equity loan can be tax-deductible if you use it for home improvements.
-The deduction limit through 2025 is $750,000 for joint filers and $375,000 for single filers.
+Here’s a tip: For the 2026 tax year, the interest on your home equity loan can be tax-deductible if you use it to build or improve a primary or secondary residence.
+For tax purposes, a second home is one not used for income that is treated much like the owner’s primary home.
+The deduction limit through 2026 is $750,000 for joint filers and $375,000 for single filers.
 Just remember, you’ll need to itemize your deductions to claim this benefit.
 And for the best advice, consider consulting a tax advisor.

 Alternatives to Home Equity Loans

 In California, you have several alternatives to home equity loans.
-These include home equity lines of credit (HELOCs), home equity conversion mortgages (HECMs), and cash-out refinances.
+These include HELOCs, HECMs, and cash-out refinances.
 Each of these different types of home equity loans has its own unique features and eligibility requirements.
 These alternatives can provide you with additional borrowing options that are tailored to different financial situations and needs.

 Home Equity Line of Credit (HELOC)

-A home equity line of credit (HELOC) is like a credit card, but one that’s backed by your home.
+A HELOC is like a credit card but one that’s backed by your home.
 It gives you the flexibility to borrow up to a certain limit, and you only pay interest on the amount you actually draw.
 But here’s the thing: The variable interest rates on HELOCs can change with the market, which means your costs could go up if rates rise.
 So it’s important to keep an eye on the current rates in California before you decide if a HELOC is the right move for you.
-The comparison article HELOCs vs Home Equity Loans can help you distinguish the pros and cons of each.
+The comparison article HELOCs vs. Home Equity Loans can help you distinguish the pros and cons of these two options.

 Home Equity Conversion Mortgage (HECM)

-A home equity conversion mortgage (HECM) is a government-backed reverse mortgage that can be a game-changer if you’re 62 or older.
+An HECM is a government-backed reverse mortgage that can be a good option if you’re 62 or older.
 It allows you to receive payments from the lender based on your home’s value.
 You can get the money as a lump sum, in regular payments, or as a line of credit.
 The best part?
-You don’t have to make payments until you leave the home.
+You don’t have to make payments until you leave your home.

 Cash-Out Refinance

 A type of mortgage refinance, a cash-out refinance is a new mortgage that pays off your old one and gives you extra cash.
 Lenders usually cap cash-out refinances at 85% of your home’s equity.
-If that sounds intriguing, the comparison story Cash-Out Refinance vs. Home Equity Line of Credit might be of interest.
+If that sounds intriguing, the comparison story Cash-Out Refinance vs. Home Equity Line of Credit might interest you.

 For California residents, the options are plentiful when it comes to securing competitive home equity loan rates.
 Your credit score, DTI ratio, LTV ratio, and the choice between variable and fixed rates all play a part in the rates you can access.
 By familiarizing yourself with general market conditions and exploring your options, you can find the best rates and terms for your home equity loan in the Golden State.